dbpedia/dbpedia-wiktionary/README.md

 dbpedia-wiktionary
 ==================

-Precompiled executables, config files and working examples for http://dbpedia.org/Wiktionary
+Precompiled executables, config files and working examples for DBpedia-Wiktionary

 ##Preamble
 The jar file might be a bit outdated but we will periodically update it.